emilymd/cs-362-assignment-4/README.md

 This is a GitHub repository for our Software Engineering II Assignment 4.
 For this assignment, we have to write automated tests for this Java-based HTML web-app.
 This web-app is a Battleship game.
-At the time of the release uploaded to this repository, there are three special tools included outside of normal Battleship play:
+At the time of the release uploaded to this repository, there are two special tools included outside of normal Battleship play:
 * Implement a Captain's Quarter on each ship.
 Placement is as follows
   * 1st square of Minesweeper
   * 2nd square of Destroyer